Pumpkin Spice Donut Holes are the perfect treat for a crisp Fall day!

 There's a taste of fall in the air with these delicious treats!Pumpkin Spice Donut Holes

-Rhodes Yeast Dinner Rolls or Buttermilk Biscuits, thawed but still cold
+Rhodes Yeast Dinner Rolls, thawed but still cold

 1 cup brown sugar